ucr-serverless/nadino-network-engine/sigcomm-experiment/expt-DPU-host-latency/DPU-channel/README.md

 In this code, DPU will host a server and the Host will start a client.

-First, we should build this code individually on Host and DPU side to get the `DPU_channel` binary under `./build/`.
+First, we should build this code individually on Host and DPU side to get the `latency_monitor` binary under `./build/`.

 Second, we should invoke the python script to run the experiment, which will automatically involve the binary on different settings and aggregate the results for us.